Code-Institute-Submissions/vinyl-punks/README.md

 The missing album image was taken from [DeviantArt](https://www.deviantart.com/cmdrobot/art/No-album-art-no-cover-placeholder-picture-458050685)

-The image used in the favicon and as default profile image was taken from [Vectorstock](https://www.vectorstock.com/royalty-free-vector/running-runner-man-marathon-logo-jogging-emblems-vector-13465761).
+The image used in the favicon and as user profile image was taken from [icons8.com](https://icons8.com/icons/set/punk).

 Image in 404 page was taken from [this](https://www.deviantart.com/rozina/art/Sad-punk-420542599) website.